ambrosia13/HoneyShaders/README.md

 - Grondag, author of Canvas and FREX, for creating and maintaining a pleasant shader API to work with.

-- Credits to [Lumi Lights](https://github.com/spiralhalo/LumiLights) by Spiralhalo and Canvas Basic/Standard/Dev by Grondag for being a great example for a working pipeline.
+- Credits to [Lumi Lights](https://github.com/spiralhalo/LumiLights) by Spiralhalo and Canvas Basic/Standard/Dev by Grondag for being great references for working pipelines.

 <!-- # Screenshots